 Required Computer Accessories: It is recommended that students use a desktop or laptop computer, PC or Mac, when taking the course.
 Some tablet computers are potentially compatible with the course, but not all features are available for all tablet computers.
 The latest full version of Google Chrome, Firefox, Edge, or Safari browser is required for the optimal operation of the Canvas Learning Management System.
 In addition, this course will use the Respondus Lockdown Browser for exams; a strong internet connection is needed.
 You are also required to use LockDown Browser with a webcam, which will record you during an online, nonproctored exam.
 (The webcam feature is sometimes referred to as "Respondus Monitor.")
 Your computer must have a functioning webcam and microphone.
 Additionally, students will need a photo ID that includes your picture and full name is required.
 Please note, Chromebooks and tablets (other than iPad) are not compatible on exams using the Lockdown Browser.
 Instructions on downloading and installing this browser will be given at the start of the course.
+It is recommended to also have the latest version of Flash installed as a browser plugin as some sections of the course may require it.
 We highly recommend using a high-speed Internet connection to view the video lectures and labs.
 You may experience significant difficulties viewing the videos using a dial-up connection.